 The Prize was presented to Dr. Munyandamutsa on the occasion of the XVth World Congress of Psychiatry, held in Buenos Aires, Argentina on 21st September 2011.

-The 2014 Geneva Prize for Human Rights in Psychiatry will be awarded to Professor Ka Sunbaunat, from Cambodia.
+The 2014 Geneva Prize for Human Rights in Psychiatry has been awarded to Professor Ka Sunbaunat, from Cambodia.
 Professor Sunbaunat founded the Department of Psychiatry at the University of Health Sciences in Phnom Penh in 1992, and directed the Department until 2013.
 Cambodia owes to him the development of treatment of mental illness, together with the establishment of facilities in hospitals and health centres.

 Ka Sunbaunat was among the victims of the genocidal policies of the Khmer Rouge regime during the years 1975-1979, when his physical health was seriously damaged by the harsh work he was forced to do.
 Nevertheless, he chose to stay in Cambodia, and was the first physician to specialize in psychiatry.
 He is now regarded as the father of Cambodian psychiatry and, from his work with the mentally ill, as a “living symbol of resilience.”